Skip to main content

 Inpatient Rehab Centers for Methamphetamine Addiction Near Nashville, TN

-Freeman Drug and Alcohol Addiction Center offers inpatient meth addiction rehab and outpatient programs, including Partial Hospitalization Programs (PHPs), Intensive Outpatient Programs (IOPs), Medication-Assisted Treatment (MAT), and general outpatient care.
+Freeman Recovery Center offers inpatient meth addiction rehab and outpatient programs, including Partial Hospitalization Programs (PHPs), Intensive Outpatient Programs (IOPs), Medication-Assisted Treatment (MAT), and general outpatient care.
 We are accepting new patients and provide comprehensive methamphetamine treatment.
 Call (615) 645-3677 to verify your insurance and begin your addiction recovery today.

 Inpatient Meth Addiction Rehab in Dickson, TN